bocekout/A_Guide_to_Box_Office_Success/README.md

 * [The Numbers](https://www.the-numbers.com/)
 * [Kaggle - The Ultimate Film Statistics Dataset](https://www.kaggle.com/datasets/alessandrolobello/the-ultimate-film-statistics-dataset-for-ml/data)
 * [US Bureau of Labor Statistics](https://www.bls.gov/)

-All datasets used in this analysis are available in the zipped Data file - just unzip in place to use our project.
-The unzipped folder is already added to the .gitignore to avoid errors with trying to upload the large IMDb sqlite database file to GitHub.

 This project combines movie budget and earnings sourced from Kaggle and The Numbers with an IMDb dataset of production elements to create a feature-rich list of over 5700 movies with financial metrics, using historical Consumer Price Index (CPI) tables from the US Bureau of Labor Statistics to adjust dollar values for inflation.
 Key data fields include genres, production budgets, domestic and worldwide gross earnings, and director.
 The project focuses on maximizing ROI to evaluate the financial success of movies, while accounting for risk as determined by production budget.